marcin-filipiak/DeviceConfigJSON/README.md

   ]
 }
 ```
+IMPORTANT NOTICE:The JSON is not formatted as text as shown above.
+The data is without newline characters, but there is a \r\n character sequence at the end.

 ## GUI for easy configuration

 In development, there are several programs (including Android) that will facilitate easy device configuration using this protocol and Bluetooth communication.
 Keep an eye on this section to stay up-to-date with the list of compatible programs.